Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsubsection{Goodness-of-fit Analyses}

-In this section, we analyse the dependency of eigenvector statistics on the truncation value of cavity dimension via the $X^2_{\rm RMT}$ goodness-of-fit test statistic.
-In the previous section, we presented the eigenvector (and eigenphase) statistics histograms of the Trotter step unitary of the Dicke model with $j = 6$ for two different step sizes and two cavity truncation values.
-We compared these statistics with RMT distributions of dimension $\mathcal{D} = \frac{1}{2}\dim_{j}\times \dim_{\text{c}}$ (i.e.\ half the total size of the truncated space).
-Here, we calculate $X^2_{\rm RMT}$ as a function of various parameters: namely cavity truncation $\dim_{\text{c}}$, Trotter step size $\tau$, spin size $j$, and fit dimension $\dim_{f}$.
-Here, we use the fit dimension $\dim_{f}$ to explore the effective system dimension.
-That is, with the other parameters fixed (including the cavity dimension), we instead sweep the dimension variable of the RMT distributions: we calculate $X^2_{\rm RMT}$ by comparing the numerical eigenvector histograms to RMT distributions with dimension $\dim_{f}/2$ instead of $\mathcal{D} = \frac{1}{2}\dim_{j}\times \dim_{\text{c}}$.
+In this section, we analyse the detailed dependency of eigenvector statistics on the truncation value of cavity dimension via the $\XsqRMT$ goodness-of-fit test statistic.
+In the previous section, we compared the eigenvector and eigenphase statistics histograms of the Dicke Trotter step unitary for two different step sizes and cavity truncation values.
+Here, providing further illustration of its value and efficiency in analysing statistical behaviours for RMT, we calculate $\XsqRMT$ as a function of various parameters: namely cavity truncation $\dim_{\rm c}$, Trotter step size $\tau$, spin size $j$, and an RMT fit dimension $\dim_{f}$.
+We use this fit dimension to understand the effective system dimension: That is, with the other parameters fixed (including the cavity dimension), we instead sweep the dimension variable of the RMT distributions, using $\XsqRMT$ to compare the numerical eigenvector histograms to RMT distributions with dimension $\dim_{f}$ instead of $\mathcal{D} = \frac{1}{2}\dim_j\times \dim_{\rm c}$.

-The main observation from the results below is that the maximum cavity truncation dimension to obtain $X^2_{\rm RMT} \sim 1$ is $\dim_{\text{c}} = \dim_{j}$.
-Together with the behaviours of the dynamical quantities (discussed in the main text and appendix~\ref{App:DickeNormCoefs}), these $\XsqRMT$ results suggest that quantum chaotic dynamics in the Dicke DQS is mainly driven by the spin component.
+The main observation from the results in this section is that, to observe $\XsqRMT \sim 1$, the cavity truncation dimension should be $\dim_{\rm c} \sim \dim_j$.
+Together with the behaviours of the dynamical quantities (discussed in the main text and Appendix~\ref{App:DickeNormCoefs}), these $\XsqRMT$ results suggest that quantum chaotic dynamics in the Dicke DQS is mainly driven by the spin component.
 This is consistent with a simple intuition that the non-commutations in the Dicke DQS result from single qubit rotations that affect only the collective spin component.
-We nevertheless note the importance of developing a more theoretically rigorous understanding of these numerical results as an open question for further studies.
+We nevertheless note the importance of developing a more theoretically rigorous understanding of these numerical results as an open question for further investigation.